tejasgupta012/Leetcode-String/1309-decrypt-string-from-alphabet-to-integer-mapping/README.md

 <p>Return <em>the string formed after mapping</em>.</p>

-<p>The test cases are generated so that a unique mapping will always exist.</p>
+<p>The test cases are generatedd so that a unique mapping will always exist.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>